 The purpose of the BSN Program Guide and Student Handbook is to familiarize the student with the policies of the program and to provide direction to the student throughout their course of study.

 1 to 2 years

-You can complete the entire BSN degree program in as little as two years.
-Students who have completed an associate of arts or bachelor’s degree from a regionally accredited institution can complete the program in as little as one year.
+You can complete the entire BSN degree program in as little as one to two years.

 STEPS FOR ADMISSION